ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--workers <em>&lt;number&gt;</em></code></td>
     <td>Specify the number of worker nodes to include in the cluster.
 If you do not specify this option, a cluster with the minimum value of 1 is created.
-For more information, see [What is the smallest size cluster that I can make?](/docs/containers?topic=containers-faqs#smallest_cluster).</td>
+For more information, see <a href="/docs/containers?topic=containers-faqs#smallest_cluster">What is the smallest size cluster that I can make?</a>.</td>
     </tr>
     <tr>
     <td><code>--version <em>&lt;major.minor.patch&gt;</em></code></td>